SSH

 root@server2:~#

-Success!
-Through my computer I cannot connect directly to server2, but when connecting to server3 I have been able to access server2 thanks to the reverse connection I had made from server2 to server3.
+Achieved!
+Through my computer I cannot connect directly to the server2, but by connecting to the server3 I was able to access the server2 thanks to the reverse connection I had made from the server2 to the server3.

-Finally, another way to enter server2 is to enter server1 and then from server1 enter server2.
-But this is a bit cumbersome, because first you have to make a SSH connection to server1 and then another to server2, so to do it all in one go you can use the -J (jump) flag, i.e. ssh -J server1 server2.
+Finally, another way to access server2 is by first entering server1 and then, from server1, accessing server2.
+However, this can be a bit cumbersome because you first need to make an SSH connection to server1 and then another one to server2.
+So, to do it all in one step, we can use the -J (jump) flag, which would look like ssh -J server1 server2.

-Resumem, first we would do ssh root@194.62.99.222 and then ssh root@10.7.2.228 (since inside server1 we connect to server2 through the private IP).
+Summary, first we would do ssh root@194.62.99.222 and then ssh root@10.7.2.228 (since inside server1 we connect to server2 via the private IP).

-So we could do everything in one go by doing ssh -J root@194.62.99.222 root@10.7.2.228
+So we could do it all in one go with ssh -J root@194.62.99.222 root@10.7.2.228

 !ssh -J root@194.62.99.222 root@10.7.2.228